-The first thing that you will notice about Disney’s Coronado Springs is how large and spread out the resort it.
-Coronado Springs has 1,921 rooms located in three themed beautifully landscaped areas set around a 15 acre lake Lago Dorado.
+The first thing that you will notice about Disney Coronado Springs Resort is how large and spread out the resort it.
+Disney’s Coronado Springs has 1,921 rooms located in three themed beautifully landscaped areas set around a 15 acre lake Lago Dorado.

-There is a large main building El Centro which houses the lobby,restaurants,shops and convention center.
-The hotel does have a lot of convention center business so theme park guests will rub shoulders with business convention guests.
+Disney Coronado Resort has a large main building El Centro which houses the lobby,restaurants,shops and convention center.
+This Disney hotel does have a lot of convention center business so theme park guests will rub shoulders with business convention guests.
 This seems to work well so neither feels out of place.

 The hotel rooms are housed in one of three distinct area which surround the huge Lago Dorado Lagoon.
 These areas are the Casitas, the Ranchos and the Cabanas.
 The Casitas and Cabanas are located closest to the main building with the Ranchos being a large walk from lobby, but closer to the main pool.